Home > Archives (2006 on) > 2010 > Muivaha’s Intended Visit to Somdal Stirs up Demand for Nagalim

 Mainstream, Vol XLVIII, No 26, June 19, 2010

-Muivah’s Intended Visit to Somdal Stirs up Demand for Nagalim
+Muivaha’s Intended Visit to Somdal Stirs up Demand for Nagalim

 Sunday 20 June 2010, by Aveivey.
 D

-The demand for a Greater Nagaland or Nagalim and the intended visit of the General Secretary of the National Socialist Council of Nagalim (NSCN-IM), Thuingleng Muivah, to his ancestral village Somdal in the Ukhrul district of Manipur has brought the State of Manipur to the centre-stage of political controversy.
+The demand for a Greater Nagaland or Nagalim and the intended visit of the General Secretary of the National Socialist Council of Nagalim (NSCN-IM), Thuingleng Muivah, to his ancestral village Somdal in the Ukhrul district of Manipur has brought the State of Manipur to the centre stage of political controversy.
 Isak Swu and Muivah of the Greater Naga movement, and popularly known as the leaders of NSCN-IM, have been demanding a separate homeland for the Naga people scattered across the States of Manipur, Assam and Arunachal Pradesh, besides of course the Nagaland State.

 The dominant inhabitants in the Ukhrul district of Manipur are the Tangkhul Nagas and Th Muivah belongs to this community.
-In Manipur, the Meities comprise the dominant section of the population, and they along with the government are opposing Muivah’s visit to his ancestral village of Somdal in the Ukhrul district in Manipur.
+In Manipur, the Meities comprise the dominant section of the population, and they along with the government are opposing Muivaha’s visit to his ancestral village of Somdal in the Ukhrul district in Manipur.
 The Manipur Government argues that the ceasefire does not apply to Manipur, and the Manipur State is not bound to provide security cover to Muivah if he visits his village.

 The reasons to deny Muivah the right to visit are many.
 First, the dominant Meities in Manipur are apprehensive that if Muivah is allowed to come to Manipur, his visit might trigger political troubles with the demand for Greater Nagaland emerging at the centre-stage.
 Manipur is not expected to let the four Naga-dominated hill districts secede.
 If the NSCN-IM’s demand to extend the ceasefire to the four Naga-dominated hill districts of Manipur is allowed, the logical development will be greater clamour for a unified Nagaland, a prospect which Manipur dreads.
 The NSCN will interpret extension of the ceasefire as an excuse to legitimise their claim over the four Naga-dominated hill districts of Manipur.